markguinn/silverstripe-wishlist/README.md

 any Buyable model.
 It should work with non-sitetree models but that has not been tested.

-Depending on which module you're using you may need to include the WishListButtons.ss template (shop) or update the ProductActionsInner.ss template (ecommerce) in the spirit of the one included with this module.
+You may need to include the WishListButtons.ss template or update your existing one in the spirit of the one included with this module.

-*NOTE:* If you prefer the module to be installed explicitly as a submodule for either ecommerce or shop, you can use dev-shop or dev-ecommerce instead of dev-master.
-The only difference at this time is the install folder being ecommerce_wishlist or shop_wishlist instead of just wishlist.

 TODO:
 -----